juliangut/slim-exception/README.md

 trigger_error('This is embarrassing', \E_USER_ERROR);
 ```

-## Upgrade from 1.x
+## Upgrade from 2.x

-Overall usage has been drastically simplified due to Slim 4 migration to exception based error handling, basically what slim-exception was doing in 1.x.
+* Minimum PHP version is now 8.0

-* Minimum Slim version is now 4.11
+* Minimum Whoops version is now 2.15 as custom Inspector has been removed in favor of Whoop's frame filters
-* ExceptionManager has been removed as its functionality is now integrated into Slim
-* Exceptions no longer uses juliangut/http-exception, and thus they have no identifier
-* Global error/exception handling has been moved from a trait (meant for App) to its own class ExceptionHandler

 ## Contributing